unitpoint/cocos2d-os/Physics-Football/README.md

-PhysicsFootball
+Physics Football
 ==========

-PhysicsFootball is game example made with ObjectScript and Marmalade SDK.
+Physics Football is game example made with ObjectScript and Marmalade SDK.

 Main program file of this example is located here: prog-os\main.os

-You could view video of the example here:
+You could view video of the example here: http://youtu.be/3RHek-UhkCk